 Hyde, J.S. and Delamater, J.D.

-Dr. Jacqueline Voss is a licensed clinical psychologist at the University Counseling Center of Colorado State University with a joint appointment in the Department of Psychology.
-She is a diplomate of the American Board of Sexology and is certified by the ABS as both a sex therapist and a sex educator.
-She is also certified by the American Association of Sex Educators, Counselors, and Therapists.
+Dr. Voss is a licensed clinical psychologist in Colorado and a faculty member in the Department of Psychology at Colorado State University.
+She is a Diplomate of the American Board of Sexology and is certified by the ABS as both a sex therapist and a sex educator.
 She has been teaching undergraduate and graduate courses on human sexuality since 1979, as well as providing clinical services and participating in outreach, training, and research activities within the field of sexology.